ASU-CompMethodsPhysics-PHY494/ASU-PHY494/_posts/2018-01-16-03_Introduction_to_Python_1.md

 ---
 layout: post
-title: 03 Introduction to Python I
+title: 03 Introduction to Python I — Variables and Python data types
 ---

 The [Python](http://www.python.org) programming language is used